-Students are provided complete wraparound support which respects their individuality, and they are carefully guided through processes such as enrolment and registration to ensure they settle well into University life.
-Students benefit from extended and flexible access to our Support & Information Zone which is available seven days a week during semester time which complements the wider support provided by our Accommodation and overnight Security Teams.
+Students are provided with various forms of holistic support which respects their individuality; for example, they are carefully guided through processes such as enrolment and registration to ensure they settle well into University life.
+Students benefit from extended and flexible access to our Support & Information Zone (SIZ) which is available seven days a week during semester time and which complements the wider support provided by our Accommodation and overnight Security Teams.